 It is very important that your doctor check you closely while you are receiving alpha-1 proteinase inhibitor human.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.

-alpha-1 proteinase inhibitor human may cause serious allergic reactions, including anaphylaxis.
+Alpha-1 proteinase inhibitor human may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; lightheadedness, dizziness, or fainting; trouble with breathing; trouble with swallowing; or any swelling of your hands, face, or mouth after you receive alpha-1 proteinase inhibitor human.
+Call your doctor right away if you have a rash, itching, hoarseness, lightheadedness, dizziness, or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive alpha-1 proteinase inhibitor human.

 Alpha 1-PI is made from donated human blood.
 Some human blood products have transmitted certain viruses to people who have received them.
 The risk of getting a virus from alpha 1-PI is very low and has been greatly reduced in recent years.
 This is the result of required testing of human donors for certain viruses, and testing during the manufacture of these medicines.
 Although the risk is low, talk with your doctor if you have concerns.
 Your doctor may give you a hepatitis B vaccine before receiving alpha-1 proteinase inhibitor human.

 Alpha-1 proteinase inhibitor human side effects